Low Back Pain

 The treatment of low back pain depends on its cause.

-For low back pain involving muscle and nerves, treatment can include pain medications such as acetaminophen*, nonsteroidal anti-inflammatories (NSAIDs; e.g., ibuprofen, naproxen), or opioids (e.g., codeine, oxycodone) when pain is severe.
-Muscle relaxants may also be used, but their benefit in low back pain is not clear.
+For low back pain involving muscle and nerves, treatment can include pain medications such as acetaminophen*, nonsteroidal anti-inflammatories (NSAIDs; e.g., ibuprofen, naproxen), or opioids (e.g., codeine) when pain is severe.
+Muscle relaxants (e.g., cyclobenzaprine, methocarbamol) may also be used, but their benefit in low back pain is not clear, and they have to be used with caution since they cause sedation.
 Heat and cold (for the first few days after an injury), treatments, and certain exercises as directed by a health care professional may also be used to help relieve pain.
 In some cases, chiropractic adjustments and physiotherapy can improve low back pain and disability.

-Bed rest is usually not recommended, but if it is needed, it should not be longer than 1 or 2 days.
+Bed rest used to be recommended in the past, but current guidelines recommend that staying active can help speed up recovery..
 Avoid heavy lifting after an injury, but continue light activities.
 As well as losing weight, most people are advised to improve their posture or lift weights to strengthen the muscles and ligaments of the lower back.
 Strength training is a normal part of recovering from any muscle or ligament injury.
 Before starting an exercise program, discuss the activity first with your doctor and learn how to do the exercises properly.

 Occasionally, slipped discs require surgery to decompress them.
 This may include deliberately fusing two vertebrae together.
 The operation shouldn’t restrict back movement in any noticeable way.

 Some back pain recurs over and over.
 Even the most thorough investigations may not find signs of injury or disease in some people.
 Speak to your doctor about exercises, physiotherapy, massage, or other therapies such as osteopathy, chiropractic, or manual physiotherapy.